Access the COP26 Platform

 As part of our commitment to making COP26 both inclusive and COVID-19 safe, the UK Government has been working to provide COVID-19 vaccines to COP delegates that would otherwise not be able to access them.

 We have now contacted all those who expressed an interest in vaccination to either arrange appointments or set out next steps.
 There will not be a choice of which vaccine each delegate receives, it is determined by the logistics of this complex programme.

-For those delegates receiving the AstraZeneca vaccine, the first doses have been completed and second doses started on 11th October.
-For participants receiving the single dose Johnson and Johnson vaccine, vaccination is also underway.
+For those delegates receiving the AstraZeneca vaccine, the first doses and second doses have now been completed.
+For participants receiving the single dose Johnson and Johnson vaccine, vaccination is also progressing.

 We have contacted those delegates in countries where we have identified a viable in-country option.
 Our embassies are supporting these participants with access, where required.
 The contact details for additional assistance have been provided to all of these individuals by UNFCCC.

 World Leaders’ Summit

 We are also progressing logistical plans for the World Leaders’ Summit.

 World Leader Summit contact points should have received a detailed note on the current logistical plans through the UK Diplomatic Network.